Special Counsel Robert Mueller’s inquiry into alleged Russian interference in the 2016 election is ongoing - and secret.

 The special counsel filed new tax evasion and bank fraud charges against Manafort and Gates in late February, potentially increasing the amount of prison time the pair could face if convicted at trial.
 The charges are similar to those filed in October.

-Here's a breakdown of the charges, and a closer look at those who have faced charges throughout Mueller's so far nearly year-long probe.
+Here's a closer look at those who have faced charges throughout Mueller's probe.

 Flynn reportedly lied about his talks with Russia's ambassador to Washington.
 In late 2016, while former President Barack Obama was still in office, the two allegedly spoke about the U.S. sanctions imposed on Russia.